ThomasPr/ThomasPr.github.io/_posts/2022-03-30-using-typescript-to-validate-translations-at-compile-time.md

 This solution requires the developer to maintain all translation keys twice: once in the actual translation and a second time in the definition of the `TranslationKey` type.
 These two definitions must always be kept in sync to avoid the above mentioned errors of missing translations.
 This process is tedious, error-prone and in the end does not lead to any improvement.

 Is there no way to create the `TranslationKey` type automatically?
-The Typescript compiler would only have to extract the translation keys from the JSON object and concatenate them with a dot.
+The TypeScript compiler would only have to extract the translation keys from the JSON object and concatenate them with a dot.

-Indeed, Typescript can derive the `TranslationKey`!
+Indeed, TypeScript can derive the `TranslationKey`!

 ```typescript
 type DeepKeysOf<T, Key extends keyof T = keyof T> = Key extends string